hypersleep/nginx-log-to-kafka/README.md

 3.Try to send some data to Nginx container: `curl -X POST -D- http://127.0.0.1/stats -d 'test1'`

-4. Enjoy your Heka can print consumed messages from Apache Kafka :)
+4.Enjoy your Heka can print consumed messages from Apache Kafka :)